-House Cleaning Tips > Bedrooms > How to Clean and Deodorize Memory Foam Pillows
+How to Clean Memory Foam Pillows

 How to Clean and Deodorize Memory Foam Pillows

-They cradle and support your head and neck and most people agree that they provide a better night's rest.
-So, what is the secret behind this cushy pillow?
+They cradle and support your head and neck and most people agree that they provide a better night’s rest.

+What’s the secret behind this cushy pillow?
 Memory foam is made from polyurethane.
-It's very comfortable because memory foam softens in reaction to body heat, allowing it to mold perfectly to a warm body (or head) in just a few minutes, and then snap back to it's original shape just a few minutes after the warm body has moved elsewhere.
+It’s very comfortable because it softens in reaction to body heat, allowing it to mold perfectly to a warm body (or head) in just a few minutes, and then snap back to it’s original shape just a few minutes after the warm body has moved elsewhere.

-Even though memory foam has the ability to quickly whisk you off to la-la land, it's not so fun in the land of stain-removal.
-So, you will want to follow these tips to clean and refresh your prized and comfy pillow.
+Even though memory foam has the ability to quickly whisk you off to la-la land, it’s not so fun in the land of stain-removal.

-Cleaning Precautions:
+Cleaning Precautions

 Memory foam is very delicate: traditional stain removers, scrubbing, rubbing or agitating in the washer will break down the material.
 Use a light touch when cleaning and removing stains & always use gentle cleaners.